he0871/fetchRobert/README.md

 # fetchRobert
 online test

-client side has 4 scripts which are coded by golang. client.go : send the size of the map (how many rows and columns) to server start.go : send the start position to the server goal.go : send the destination position to server cost.go : send the cost table to servet
+client side has 4 scripts which are coded by golang.\n client.go : send the size of the map (how many rows and columns) to server\n start.go : send the start position to the server goal.go : send the destination position to server cost.go : send the cost table to servet